ali-raheem/consensus/README.md

 Small library for multiple parties to estbalish a shared random number.
 Even if you are the only honest party.

-**This version is not necessarily compatible with [consensus-sodium](https://github.com/ali-raheem/consensus-sodium) which uses libsodium but both now use the blake2b-256 hash**
+**This version is not necessarily compatible with [consensus-sodium](https://github.com/ali-raheem/consensus-sodium) which uses libsodium but both now use the blake2b-256 hash.**

 ## Algorithim